joetjo/jopLauncher/README.md

 Edit SbSGL.json in home dir.

 # Next version
-- if a game is re-installed in another place, launch never update the path... : to be fixed
+- If a game is re-installed in another place, path to the game is automatically updated.
 - Add properties to each game:
   - type : to be able to filter display by type
   - note : personal evaluation